MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 1. In the **Publish to Power BI** dialog, choose a workspace and then **Select**.

-1. In the Power BI service, in your workspace, scroll down to the **IT Spend Analysis Sample** report and select to open.
+1. In the Power BI service, in your workspace, scroll down to the **Retail Analysis Sample** report and select to open.

 1. From the **More options** (...) menu, select **Pin to a dashboard**.
 Select **New dashboard**, enter a name, and choose **Pin live**.